-- Cosmetic products
+- Cosmetic products such as makeup

 - Medications – steroids, anti-depressants or some anti-epileptic treatments

-Your doctor may count the number of whiteheads, black heads, or sore nodules on your skin to assess the severity of your acne.
+Your doctor may count the number of whiteheads, blackheads or sore nodules on your skin to assess the severity of your acne.

 If your acne does not respond well to the use of over the counter products, it is recommended you that visit a dermatologist or GP.
 Topical retinoid creams such as Epiduo gel, Treclin gel and Isotrexin gel are common examples of prescription medication.

 Retinol is derived from vitamin A, which works by breaking down the top layer of your skin and removing dead skin cells.
 By removing dead skin cells from the surface of the skin it helps to reduce the risk of pores becoming clogged.
 By breaking down skin cells, it encourages the cell turnover cycle.
 An increase in cell turnover evens the skin and can remove redness.

 Usually, retinoid treatments are introduced to your routine slowly.
 You may begin using a retinoid cleanser in the evening 3 times a week and build up to using it daily.

 Antibiotics are also prescribed to treat acne.
 Common branded examples are Oxytetracycline, Minocycline, Tetralysal and Minocin.
 Anti-acne antibiotics kill excess skin bacteria and reduce redness.
 Antibiotic treatment is often paired with a benzoyl peroxide product so that the bacteria doesn’t become resistant to the medication.